Staff profile

 Biography

-I am interested in the criminalisation of social inequality and how this is (re)produced through structures of power and mechanisms of stigma.
+I am interested in the criminalisation of poverty and the role power, stigma, and social harm play in generating social and health inequalities.
 My research is broadly concerned with a key long-term vision of social justice for those facing the greatest social and health disadvantages in society.
-I focus on social harm and the experiences of people subjected to marginalisation, minoritisation, and multiple complex axes of inequality and oppression - particularly around gender, class and ‘criminalisation’.
+I focus on social harm and the experiences of people subjected to marginalisation, minoritisation, and oppression - particularly around gender, class and ‘criminalisation’.
 I have been Co-I, PI, and project lead on a range of research studies that have included working with people who use illicit drugs, detainees in police and prison custody, women in probation, street homeless, and policymakers and practitioners.
 I am on the board of UK Alliance ‘Is it a Crime to be Poor?’ which brings together voices across academia and the general public, policy and practice to discuss key issues about the criminalisation of poverty.
-I'm Strand co-lead for People and Knowledge Exchange, N8 Policing Research Partnership.
+I'm HEI co-lead for People and Knowledge Exchange, N8 Policing Research Partnership.
 I am an associate member of Fuse and involved with the School for Public Health Research - Health Inequalities Programme (HIP) to progress research in these areas.

 I was PI of a recently completed Wellcome Trust study examining health, stigma and social inequalities amongst people who use drugs.
-I am currently guest editing a special issue for the international journal IJERPH called 'Substance Use, Stigma and Social Harm' (Addison, McGovern and Proudfoot).
+I am currently deputy-PI of our new large ESRC project (PI - Dr Steph Scott; £1.64 million): 'Disentangling involvement in and the impact of integrated health and criminal justice systems: A North of England Research Consortia'.
+I am guest editing a special issue for the international journal IJERPH called 'Substance Use, Stigma and Social Harm' (Addison, McGovern and Proudfoot).
 I'm Co-I on an ESRC funded study (PI – Dr Gethin Rees; £569,494): ‘What is 'Equivalence' in Police Custody Healthcare?’, exploring how detainees are treated in the criminal justice system in comparison to a person at liberty.

-As a first-generation student myself once at Durham University, I was inspired by discussions about (non)belonging, power and marginalisation.
-I have always been curious about ‘who gets to belong, and why?’.
+As a first-generation student myself, I have always been curious about ‘who gets to belong, and why?’.
 I was awarded funding by the ESRC Festival of Social Science as well as a Teaching Excellence Grant to explore the impact of ‘imposterism’ amongst students in Higher Education.
 Feeling ‘out of place’ in certain spaces and around certain people because of ‘who you are and where you’re from’ emerged as a painful everyday experience for some people.
-The unfairness and inequity of this means I am passionate about inclusivity in education, and this shapes my pedagogical approach to teaching.
+The unfairness and inequity of this means I am passionate about inclusivity in education, particularly in my role as the Programme Director of our MSc Criminology and Criminal Justice degree programme.

-My publications are international and inter-disciplinary in focus.
-I am lead editor of Drugs, Identity and Stigma (Palgrave, 2022); Dr Kelly Stockdale and I are co-editors of Marginalised Voices in Criminology (Routledge, 2023).
+My publications are international and inter-disciplinary in focus - see here.
+I am lead editor of Drugs, Identity and Stigma (Palgrave, 2022); Dr Kelly Stockdale and I are co-editors of Marginalised Voices in Criminology (Routledge, 2024).
 I'm lead editor of The Palgrave Handbook of Imposter Syndrome in Higher Education and my monograph Social Games and Identity in the Higher Education Workplace: Playing with Gender, Class and Emotion (2016) was nominated for three awards, named in the Times Higher 'Book of the Year 2016 listings' and covered by the THES.
-I have published widely in international journals such as Addiction; Trauma, violence and abuse; Drugs, Education, Prevention and Policy (DEPP); Alcohol and Alcoholism; Women's Health; British Medical Journal Online; Sociological Research Online; Journal of International Women’s Studies; Journal of Public Health; International Journal of Environmental Research and Public Health; Cochrane Database of Systematic Reviews, and my research has been used variously by organisations such as: Home Office, Public Health England, Northumbria Police, NHS, and Changing Lives; more here.
+As a co-author, I was recently involved in the Women of the North: Inequality, Health and Work 2024 NHSA report which exposes vast social, economic and health inequalities faced by women in the north of England.

 Esteem Indicators